 To be successful as an account executive, you need intellectual curiosity to study the accounts and create untapped opportunities, and excellent communication skills.
-You need to be able to identify opportunities where others can't see them.
+You need to identify opportunities where others can't see them.

-Unlike professions like doctors, there is no defined route to follow to land an account executive position, so its requirements aren't set in stone.
+There is no defined route to land an account executive position, so its requirements aren't set in stone.
 Whichever route you choose, it is helpful to have a bachelor's degree or higher in communications, public relations, sales, marketing, or business administration.

-Apart from the educational requirements route, you can go the experience route, which many employers prefer anyway.
+You can also go the experience route, which many employers prefer.
 You'd be hard-pressed to find an employer that offers the account executive position as entry-level.
 You need a few years of professional experience—unless you join as a salesperson at a very early-stage startup that hasn't yet built a clearly defined sales process.

-While experience with the right tech (such as a CRM and other sales outreach tools) is important, an account executive must be above all a people-person.
-Soft skills such as empathy, problem-solving, and collaborating are key.
+While experience with the right tech (such as CRM software and other sales outreach tools) is important, an account executive must be a people person.
+Soft sales skills such as empathy, problem-solving, and collaboration are key.

 While the specific tools, techniques, and strategies you'll need will depend on the company you work for and the industry you serve, here are some other skills every account executive should possess: